Premierships of Harold Wilson: Resignation

 When Wilson entered office for the second time, he had privately admitted that he had lost his enthusiasm for the role, telling a close adviser in 1974 that "I have been around this racetrack so often that I cannot generate any more enthusiasm for jumping any more hurdles."
-On 16 March 1976, Wilson announced his resignation as prime minister (taking effect on 5 April).
+On 16 March 1976, Wilson resigned as prime minister, taking effect on 5 April.
 He claimed that he had always planned on resigning at the age of 60 and that he was physically and mentally exhausted.
 As early as the late 1960s he had been telling intimates, like his doctor Sir Joseph Stone (later Lord Stone of Hendon), that he did not intend to serve more than eight or nine years as prime minister.

 Roy Jenkins has suggested that Wilson may have been motivated partly by the distaste for politics felt by his loyal and long-suffering wife, Mary.
 His doctor had detected problems which would later be diagnosed as colon cancer, and Wilson had begun drinking brandy during the day to cope with stress.
-In addition, by 1976 he might already have been aware of the first stages of early-onset Alzheimer's disease, which was to cause both his formerly excellent memory and his powers of concentration to fail dramatically.
+By 1976 he might already have been aware of the first stages of early-onset Alzheimer's disease, which was to cause his formerly excellent memory and his powers of concentration to fail dramatically.

-Wilson's Prime Minister's Resignation Honours included many businessmen and celebrities, along with his political supporters.
+Wilson's Resignation Honours included many businessmen and celebrities, along with his political supporters.
 His choice of appointments caused lasting damage to his reputation, worsened by the suggestion that the first draft of the list had been written by his political secretary Marcia Williams on lavender notepaper (it became known as the "Lavender List").
 Roy Jenkins noted that Wilson's retirement "was disfigured by his, at best, eccentric resignation honours list, which gave peerages or knighthoods to some adventurous business gentlemen, several of whom were close neither to him nor to the Labour Party."
 Some of those whom Wilson honoured included Lord Kagan, the inventor of Gannex (Wilson's preferred raincoat), who was eventually imprisoned for fraud, and Sir Eric Miller, who later committed suicide while under police investigation for corruption.

-The Labour Party held an election to replace Wilson as leader of the Party (and therefore prime minister).
+The Labour Party held an election to replace Wilson as leader of the Party, and thus prime minister.
 Six candidates stood in the first ballot; in order of votes they were: Michael Foot, James Callaghan, Roy Jenkins, Tony Benn, Denis Healey and Anthony Crosland.
-In the third ballot, on 5 April, Callaghan defeated Foot in a parliamentary vote of 176 to 137, thus becoming Wilson's successor as prime minister and leader of the Labour Party, and he continued to serve as prime minister until May 1979.
+In the third ballot, on 5 April, Callaghan defeated Foot in a parliamentary vote of 176 to 137, and served as prime minister until May 1979.